Swedish plural endings

 Can you see how the plural definite form makes the word looks a bit like a singular definite en word?
 This can be even harder than for group 4, so it is best to learn these words by heart.

-Sign up to our newsletter to download our FREE Noun Plural Group Cheat Sheet for a visual model of these 5 groups, so you can remember them more easily.
+Sign up to my email list to download our FREE Noun Plural Group Cheat Sheet for a visual model of these 5 groups, so you can remember them more easily.
+You’ll get them in print version, mobile wallpaper version and desktop wallpaper version.

-If you know someone who might need these, do share it with them!
+If you know someone who might need these, do share this blog post with them!